grempe/tss-rb/README.md

 The amount of time it takes to split or combine secrets grows significantly as the size of the secret and the total `num_shares` increase.
-Splitting a secret with the maximum size of `2**16 - 2` (65,534) Bytes and the maximum `255` shares may take a long time to run.
-Splitting a secret with more reasonable values, for example a `32 Byte` encryption key with `16` total shares and a threshold of `8` may only take milliseconds to run.
-If you will be splitting large secrets or using large numbers of shares, you may consider running those operations in background processes for performance.
+Splitting a secret with the maximum size of `2**16 - 2` (65,534) Bytes and the maximum `255` shares may take an unreasonably long time to run.
+Splitting and Combining involves at least `num_shares**secret_bytes` operations so larger values can quickly result in huge processing time.
+If you need to splitting large secrets, into a large number of shares, you should consider running those operations in background worker processes for performance.

+I have found that a reasonable set of values seems to be what I'll call the 'rule of 64'.
+If you keep the `secret <= 64 Bytes`, the `threshold <= 64`, and the `num_shares <= 64` you can do a round-trip split and combine operation in ~250ms on a modern laptop.
+These should be very reasonable max values for most use cases.

-There are some simple benchmark tests you can run with `rake bench`.
+There are some simple benchmark tests to exercise things with `rake bench`.

 ## Development